Continuing Education Activity

 Tetanus can also develop as a consequence of chronic conditions such as abscesses and gangrene.
 Furthermore, burn patients and patients undergoing surgery can also acquire the infection.

-Tetanus usually occurs in persons who are not immunized, partially immunized or fully immunized but lacking adequate booster doses.
+Tetanus usually occurs in persons who are not immunized, partially immunized, or fully immunized but lack adequate booster doses.

 The risk factors for neonatal tetanus include the following: